crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/parser/AdlParser.rst

 .. java:method:: public AdlStructure getItemsContainer(String path)
    :outertype: AdlParser

    Get an ADL structure containing all the items included in an archetype path.
-The path must be the absolute parh of any of its items.
+The path must be the absolute path of any of its items.
 For instance, providing the path data[at0001]/events[at0006]/data[at0003]/items[at0004] , this method returns the ADL structure included in data[at0001]/events[at0006]/data[at0003]

    :param path: the path of an item
    :return: the AdlStructure